Chhimi-Dorji/Physics_Chhimi_Dorji2026/README.md

 # Physics_Chhimi_Dorji2026
 # Hi, I am Chhimi Dorji from Bhutan.

-**Physics student** learning scientific Python to analyze experimental data
+I am a M.Sc Physics student learning scientific Python in LPU, India.

+##  About Me
+- Interested in Plasma Physics and Computational Physics
+- Learning Python for research and data analysis

 Currently building my **Physicist's Toolbox** with:
 - Python for data analysis